FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/rust/external_crates.md

          - Leave the **Owner** field blank.
             - The OSRB team meets regularly to review the issues.
             Please allow about a week for a response.
-         - Specify all of the crates that you want to add.
+         - Specify all of the crates that you want to **add** (no need to list previously approved crates).
 Include the crate(s) that you're adding as well as the dependency crates identified after running `fx update-rustc-third-party`.
          - If there are any files in the source repository that are not included when vendored, specify those files in your issue to the OSRB.
 For example, font files that are only used for testing but are excluded when the crate is vendored would need to be included in an OSRB issue.

       Note: As part of the OSRB review, you may be asked to import only a subset of the files in an external crate.
 See